Head of School's welcome

-Welcome to the School of Humanities and Social Science, at the University of Newcastle.
+It is my pleasure to welcome you to the School of Electrical Engineering and Computer Science at the University of Newcastle.

 Head of School